Equality and Diversity

 In line with the requirements of the Equality Act, we work with service users, local interest groups and staff to develop an Equality Delivery System (EDS).

-The Equality and Diversity objectives for NHS Greenwich can be found here.
+The Equality and Diversity Strategy can be found here.

 We are committed to undertaking Equality Impact Assessments, which involve assessing the likely or actual effects of policies or services on people who use them.
 It helps us to make sure the needs of people are taken into account when we develop and implement a new policy or service or when we make a change to a current policy or service.